One of the most common questions people ask when they are considering installing solar panels on their home is “How much

 On top of that, you may also need shingle repairs, roof upgrades, or tree trimming or removal if your roof gets too much shade.
 These can add a couple hundred bucks to thousands of dollars to your final investment cost.

 Of course, installers aren’t just trying to be annoying or up-sell with these repairs.
 Experts estimate that solar installations should last 25 years or more – quite a long time.
-A good solar installer will point out whether your shingles should be replaced beforehand, as removing solar installations to replace a roof typically costs $2,000 or more.
+The best solar installers will point out whether your shingles should be replaced beforehand, as removing solar installations to replace a roof typically costs $2,000 or more.
 If your shingles are just old and worn out, they’ll likely recommend a complete re-roof.
 If there’s just localized damage where you want to install solar – maybe water or hail damage for example – you can typically just replace the shingles that will be covered by the solar panels.

 It can be extremely frustrating if your installer recommends new shingles before you install your solar panels.
 However, they’re just looking out for your best interest.
 It’s much better to know all of this now before you have a solar installation on your roof, then to find out in 10 years!

 Almost all solar installers either perform roof repair themselves or have a company they work with that’ll cut a discount to do both together, but we encourage you to bid out the process before making any decisions.
 More options don’t hurt!